 Our community grant program accepts applications starting August 1.
 All applications must be completed and turned in by September 15.

-1. Applying online for 2020 Community Grants.
-Beginning this year, all applications will be created on our new portal system.
+1. Applying online for 2021 Community Grants.
+All applications will be created on our new portal system.
 Prior to filling out and submitting an application, if your organization received funding in any previous year, you must complete a final report or progress report.
 If you did not apply for a grant in 2020, you will need to create a username login and password.
 If you applied for a grant last year, you may login to the portal using your username and password that you have already created.
 Everything that is required in the application is listed on the checklist below, and built into the portal.
 You may save and come back to your application.
 As we work through this new process, we appreciate your patience and flexibility.
 Please don’t hesitate to contact Melissa Erickson with any questions or concerns you may encounter. email@example.com

 Grant Application Checklist